 CODiE helps educate kids about building safety with exercises

 Centers for Disease Control and Prevention has created this activity book to

 offer parents and educators an interactive way to talk to kids about how to

 cope after a disaster.

-Make the right decisions, earn points to unlock new levels and become a Master.
+disaster hits?
+Make the right decisions, earn points to unlock new levels and